Who We Are

 Katie Baca, Ph.D., is an award-winning member of Harvard’s Writing Faculty.
 After graduating from Harvard College with highest honors in her major and her department’s prize for the best senior thesis, Katie received her M.A. and Ph.D. at Harvard.

 She has devoted her career to helping people compellingly communicate their stories and ideas.
 She prides herself on providing clear guidance that elevates law school applicant materials.
-Her familiarity with law school admissions stems from her years of service as an alumni interviewer for Harvard College, a grader for Harvard College’s writing exam (given to all first-year students), and a member of the Harvard Writing Program’s hiring committee.
+Her familiarity with admissions stems from her years of service as an alumni interviewer for Harvard College, a grader for Harvard College’s writing exam (given to all first-year students), and a member of the Harvard Writing Program’s hiring committee.